 We are excited about our keynote speakers: Robyn S. Wilson from Ohio State University and Massimo Marinacci from Bocconi University.

-Details on extended abstract submission and registration will be available in the Fall of 2018.
+Details on extended abstract submission will be available in the Fall of 2018.

 The conference will be hosted at Bocconi University in Milan and supported by the IGIER and BIDSA research centres of Bocconi University.